-To maintain and promote professional standards in and out of aerial application.
+To maintain and promote professional standards in and out of the aerial application

 Agriculture pilots are highly trained professionals, that have many educational credit opportunities every year.
-Currently two schools exist which train pilots to entry level.
+Currently two schools exist which train pilots to entry-level.
 These graduates then must work for experienced operators under direct supervision to ensure they meet industry standards.
 As our industry grows in Saskatchewan.
-More and more operators, pilots, office staff and ground crews are attending credit sessions to become more knowledge of aerial application, and implementing safe, and professional standards from credit sessions.
+More and more operators, pilots, office staff and ground crews are attending credit sessions to become more knowledgeable of aerial application, and implementing safe, and professional standards from credit sessions.